npm/tink/README.md

 hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

+### Acknowledgements

+Big thanks to [Szymon Lisowiec](https://kysune.me/) for donating the `tink` package name on npm!
+This package was previously an error logger helper tool, but now it's a package manager runtime!

 ### TODO

 * [x] lay out project